-(5) In order to support operators willing to make additional efforts to increase carbon removals in a sustainable way, the Union certification framework should take into account the different types of carbon removal activities, their specificities and related environmental impacts.
-Therefore, this Regulation should provide clear definitions of carbon removal, carbon removal activities, and other elements of the Union certification framework.
-Its scope should include carbon removal activities that enhance carbon storage in geological and terrestrial reservoirs, in long-lasting products and in the marine environment.
-Carbon removal activities include activities that remove carbon from the atmosphere and store it into a carbon pool.
-In the case of carbon farming, carbon removal activities also include activities that, instead of a carbon removal, might result in the reduction of carbon release from a soil carbon pool, as set out in points (e) and (f) in Section B of Annex I to Regulation (EU) 2018/841, to the atmosphere.
-On the contrary, activities whose only goal is the avoidance of emissions, be it carbon release from an existing carbon sink (such as avoided deforestation) or non-CO2 emissions which are not linked to a carbon pool, such as renewable energy projects or technologies to reduce agricultural non-CO2 emissions, should not be considered as carbon removal activities.
+- In order to support operators willing to make additional efforts to increase carbon removals in a sustainable way, the Union certification framework should take into account the different types of carbon removal activities, their specificities and related environmental impacts.
+Therefore, this Regulation should provide clear definitions of carbon removals, carbon removal activities, and other elements of the Union certification framework.
+Its scope should include carbon removal activities that enhance carbon storage in geological and terrestrial reservoirs, in long-lasting products and in the coastal and marine environment.
+Carbon removal activities should include one or more practices or processes activities that remove carbon from the atmosphere and store it into a carbon pool.
+Certain activities, such as those based on the use of biochar, can result in different types of carbon removal benefits depending on the specific conditions under which the activities take place. - In the case of carbon farming, earbon removal relevant activities can also include activities (5a)practices or processes that reduce emissions of greenhouse gases from soils.
+These include activities that, instead of a earbon removal, might result in the reduction of carbon release to the atmosphere from a soil carbon pool, as set out in points (e) and (f) in Section B of Annex I to the LULUCF Regulation (EU) 2018/841, to the atmosphere, as is the case for instance for activities that improve soil management or restore degraded peatlands.
+In addition, reductions of emissions from agricultural soils, corresponding to the emissions from the IPCC source category of agricultural soils as reported in Table 3.D of the Common Reporting Format tables under the UNFCCC reporting guidelines on annual inventories for Parties included in Annex I to the Convention, should also be included in the quantification of carbon farming activities as long as these emission reductions result from an activity that overall reduces the emission of carbon from soil carbon pools or increases carbon removals in biogenic carbon pools.
+On the contrary, activities whose only goal is the avoidance of amissions, be it earbon release from and existing earbon sink (such as avoided deforestation) or non-CO2 emissions which are not linked to a carbon pool, such as renewable energy projects or technologies to reduce agricultural non-CO2 emissions, should not be considered as earbon removal actitivities, reduction of livestock emissions or renewable energy projects, which do not result in either carbon removals or soil emission reductions, should not be included in the scope of the Union certification framework.